nutrislice/heroku-buildpack-pgbouncer/README.md

 The buildpack will install and configure pgbouncer and stunnel to connect to `DATABASE_URL` over a SSL connection.
 Prepend `bin/start-pgbouncer-stunnel` to any process in the Procfile to run pgbouncer and stunnel alongside that process.

+The buildpack exports a `PGBOUNCER_URI` environment variable for the pgbouncer pseudo-DB, which you can use in place of `DATABASE_URL` for database connections.

 Tweak settings
 -----